Answered By: Research Center Desk Last Updated: Jan 08, 2020 Views: 55

 A popular source is geared toward the general public.
 It is not as reliable as an academic source, and often does not have a list of references, which can make it difficult to verify its authenticity.
 Examples of popular sources include magazines and newspaper articles.

 Using library databases

 One way to limit your search to popular sources is by using the built-in filters within a database.
 A search in the multidisciplinary database Academic Search Complete, for example, will produce a results page like the one below.
 Use the checkboxes listed under “Source Type” on the left side of the screen to limit your search to newspapers and magazines; you will be left with a results list filled with popular sources.
 Many of our other databases have similar filters that allow you to limit your search to include only popular sources.

 The library subscribes to numerous databases that only contain information from newspapers.
-Try searching Access World News to search newspapers throughout the world or limit your search to a particular newspaper by using a resource such as the New York Times (Proquest Newstand).
-Check out more newspaper resources under the Newspapers (Current) link under the subject listing on the Databases by subject link on the library's homepage.
+Try searching Access World News to search newspapers throughout the world or limit your search to a particular newspaper by using a resource such as the New York Times (US Newsstream).
+Check out more newspaper resources under the Newspapers (Current) in the Database Types filter in our A-Z Databases.